UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 .. admonition:: More on dependencies

-   - `Dependency management from coursePython for Scientific computing <https://aaltoscicomp.github.io/python-for-scicomp/dependencies/>`_
+   - Dependency management from course `Python for Scientific computing <https://aaltoscicomp.github.io/python-for-scicomp/dependencies/>`_

 .. keypoints::

    - Conda is an installer of packages but also bigger toolkits
-   - Conda creates isolated environments not clashing with other installations of python and other versions of packages
+   - Conda creates isolated environments (see next section) not clashing with other installations of python and other versions of packages
-   - Conda environment requires that you install all packges needed by yourself.
-That is,  you cannot load the python module and use the packages therein inside you Conda environment.
+   - Conda environment requires that you install all packages needed by yourself.
+     - That is, you cannot load the python module and use the packages therein inside you Conda environment.